CloudLabs-MOC/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex2_PIM_Admin_Approval.md

 ### Task 3 - Submit a request for the Global Admin role

+In this task, you will submit a request to be assigned the Global Administrator role, following the approval process set in Task 1.

 >**NOTE:** The activation request process is set up to require multifactor authentication (MFA).
 If you do not have a  to complete this process, notify your instructor.
 You may be able to partner with another student to watch them complete the remaining two tasks.

 1. In LON-CL1, right-click on the **Edge** icon on the taskbar and in the menu that appears, select **New InPrivate window**.